(approved by the Board of Directors on 07/11/2017, minutes no. 77)

 - corpus-based terminology and phraseology.

-Furthermore the CLC includes external, national and European components, who collaborate within research projects developed by UNINT.
+Furthermore the CLC includes external, national and European members, who collaborate within research projects developed by UNINT.

 Members